open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/main-concepts/metadata-standard/schemas/entity/feed/thread.md

 # Thread

 *This schema defines the Thread entity.
 A Thread is a collection of posts made by the users.
 The first post that starts a thread is **about** a data asset **from** a user.
 Other users can respond to this post by creating new posts in the thread.
 Note that bot users can also interact with a thread.
-A post can contains links that mention Users or other Data Assets.*
+A post can contain links that mention Users or other Data Assets.*

 ## Properties